 Well, some plastic carboys have handles, but even those can be a bit flimsy.
 If you do plan on moving your filled carboy—say you live in a crowded apartment where you find yourself having to move it multiple times during fermentation—I would recommend getting a carboy handle.

-Carboy handles clamp onto glass carboys and allow for a much easier moving process.
+These handles clamp onto glass carboys and allow for a much easier moving process.
 Here are our recommendations for the best carboy handles on the market.

 My Vote for Best Beer Carboy

-What is the best carboy?
 Personally, I prefer glass carboys.
 I dislike having to use a brush like I have had to so many times on plastic.
 This is a huge time saver and means I can spend more time focusing on the finer details.

-I do have to carry my jars up and down a flight of stairs but I really don’t mind.
+I do have to carry my jars up and down a flight of stairs, but I really don’t mind.
 I keep them in a plastic milk crate that makes them easy to carry.
 The glass also makes me feel confident that I won’t have to replace my carboy ever.